A traumatic brain injury can severely affect a person’s social skills and their ability to connect with others.

 How Brain Injury Affects Social Skills

-For example, a patient might not allow the other person much time to speak.
+One example is when the brain injured individual does not allow the other person much time to speak.
 This does not happen because they are selfish, but because they do not even realize how long they have been talking.

 In addition, the orbitofrontal cortex helps regulate our impulses and prevents unwanted emotional outbursts.
 Therefore, if it becomes damaged, a person might say or do inappropriate things while speaking.